paulhkim80/TKOrrector/README.md

 OR

-1. `sh demo_realtime.sh` for Realtime correction instead of waiting until press of Enter key (GPU recommended).
+1. `sh demo_realtime.sh` for Realtime correction instead of waiting until press of Enter key (GPU is required).

 OR

 1. Run a pre-packaged container with pretrained model already downloaded.
 1. docker run --gpus all -it paulhkim80/tkorrector
+OR (revert back to non-realtime, non-gpu accelerated mode)
+1. docker run -e "STARTUP_CMD=demo.sh" -it paulhkim80/tkorrector
 **Note:** paulhkim80/tkorrector:0.2 and after (latest) have real-time correction as the startup script.
 Recommend running the image on a node with Nvidia GPU (--gpus all) for best experience.

 Example demo run screen and results.